axieinfinity/ronin-documentation/docs/basics/roles/validator.md

 # Validator

-A blockchain validators is an individual who is responsible for validating transactions and generating blocks within a blockchain.
+A validator is an individual who is responsible for validating transactions and generating blocks within a blockchain.
+A node operator is a part of the validator entity who is responsible for setting up and running the node.

 ## Node recognition